publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch35/schIV/m__us_usc_t22_s2581.md

     (e) __Employment of outstanding personnel__

-        employ individuals of outstanding ability without compensation in accordance with the provisions of section 2160(b) of the Appendix to title 50 and regulations issued thereunder;
+        employ individuals of outstanding ability without compensation in accordance with the provisions of [section 4560(b) of title 50][/us/usc/t50/s4560/b] and regulations issued thereunder;

     (f) __Establishment of scientific and policy advisory board; compensation and expenses__